DarkWeBareBears69/FNF-KoalaEngine/README.md

 ### Week 1:
   * New Dad Left sing sprite
   * Unused stage lights are now used
+  * Dad Battle has a spotlight effect for the breakdown
 ### Week 2:
   * Both BF and Skid & Pump does "Hey!" animations
   * Thunders does a quick light flash and zooms the camera in slightly